15 Best Things to Do in Stratford (CT)

 Captain David Judson House

-Dating back to the middle of the 18th century, this grand Georgian house was built for Captain David Judson, who at that time was the head of Stratford’s militia, tasked with defending the town.
+Dating back to the middle of the 18th century, this grand Georgian house was built for Captain David Judson.
+At that time he was the head of Stratford’s militia, tasked with defending the town.

 The eye-catching feature on the main facade is the pediment, with broken scroll design, considered one of the finest of its kind in the state.